MindfolkTech/soulful-sync-care/docs/MVP_EXECUTION_ROADMAP.md

 1. Create the SQL file - I will copy it to Supabase Dashboard
 2. Create the Edge Function files - I will deploy them
 3. Tell me EXACTLY what to click and where in simple steps
-4. Check your work using MCP queries after I apply changes
+4. Check your work using MCP queries and tests after I apply changes
 ```

 ### **Sprint 1.2: Video Profiles & Quick Wins**